-There’s a fight on for control of your home: in one corner of the ring is Amazon’s Alexa, already installed in the Echo and Echo Dot devices which sold by the bucket-load last Christmas.
+There’s a fight on for control of your home: in one corner of the ring is Amazon’s Alexa, already installed in the Echo and Echo Dot devices which have sold by the bucket-load.
 In the opposite corner is the Google Assistant, now found in Google Home and the Google Home Mini.

-Amazon has had a head start, with around 1000 companies announcing Alexa integration into numerous devices at CES last January.
+Amazon has had a head start, with around 1000 companies announcing Alexa integration into numerous devices, starting back in 2018.
 Now Google has arrived, and is playing catch-up.

 Google Home is smaller than the taller, cylindrical Amazon Echo, and looks a bit like a large white air freshener.
 It’s a minimalist design, with a touch-sensitive circle on the top for adjusting volume and pausing/playing music.

 There are also a series of coloured lights that illuminate when the device is active, and a mute button if you want to turn the two microphones off.
-To personalise the device, you can add one of the optional coloured bases, either fabric (£18) or metal (£36).
+To personalise the device, you can add one of the optional coloured bases, either fabric or metal.

-However, the UK launch hasn’t quite gone to plan for Google.
-The company hit the headlines when Burger King ran a TV advertisement that caused any Google Home speaker in the vicinity of the TV to read out the Wikipedia entry for a Whopper by asking “OK Google, what is the Whopper burger?”
+The Google Home launch didn't quite go to plan, with the company hitting headlines when Burger King ran a TV advertisement that caused any Google Home speaker in the vicinity of the TV to read out the Wikipedia entry for a Whopper by asking “OK Google, what is the Whopper burger?”
 But with that behind it, the Google Assistant is now arguably the best-performing voice assistant on the market.

 Set-up is straightforward: just plug in, download the Google Home app to your iOS or Android device and follow the simple instructions to connect Google Home to your wi-fi network.
 It won’t take you long.